-Male hair loss, otherwise known as androgenic alopecia or male pattern baldness, usually develops gradually, typically starting with the appearance of a thinning crown and/or thinning of the temples, forming a receding hairline.
+Male pattern hair loss, otherwise known as androgenic alopecia or male pattern baldness, usually develops gradually, typically starting with the appearance of a thinning crown and/or thinning of the vertex or temples, forming a receding hairline.
 The condition affects men 80 per cent men from puberty up to the age of 70 with about two thirds of cases evident by the age of 45.

 To find out which approach may be best for addressing your hair loss and preventing baldness, speak to a professional specialist.
 They will be able to diagnose your condition and offer informed hair loss advice plus treatment options based on your pattern of shedding, medical suitability and lifestyle.